karthik/2014-10-31-nw/intermediate/r/data-manipulation/exercise.md

 Advanced version of this question: Also return the year with highest population and highest per capita gdp.
 So you'll return 3 rows per country.

-5. Read the `mammals.csv` file into a data.frame.
+5. Read the `mammals.csv` (`mammals <- read.csv("http://inundata.org/mammals.csv")`) file into a data.frame.
 Use `ddply` to split the dataset by limb morphology, then write each file to a separate text file named by limb.

 Hints: Use `unique` inside your anoynymous function to get a unique name.
 Use `paste` to create a filename. e.g. `paste(unique(x$Limb_morphology), ".csv", sep="")`